AntonioMrtz/SpotifyElectron/docs/developer/backend/File-Structure.md

 - 📁 Logging.
 Configure and provide logging formatting and handling for all app modules.
 - 📁 Middleware.
 Stores the middlewares used in the app and its logic.
 - 📁 Resources.
 Common configuration `.ini`.
-- 📁 Tools.
-Backend related tools.
+- 📁 Scripts.
+Backend utilities scripts.
+Migrations, mock data generation can be found in this folder.
 - 📁 Spotify_electron: main folder for our bussiness logic.
   - 📁 Playlist.
 We will use playlist as an example but this apply to the whole domain model.
     - 📄 Controller.
 Router used by FastAPI, it handles the incoming HTTP Requests.
 Upon recieving HTTP Request it delegates into the service layer.